monday.listen

 The SDK lets your app check if the user has filtered any items on their boards.
 With this approach, you can add flexibility to your app and create a unified experience for your users.

-By using monday.listen("itemIds", callback), you can get a list of items that are displayed on the board.
+By using monday.listen("itemIds", callback), you can get a list of item IDs that are currently displayed on the board.

 monday.listen("itemIds", (res) => {